EECA-NZ/AZ-MDP-FUNC-EVROAM-LISTENER-REPO/README.md

 func start
 ```

-## To deploy the function app in the `dev` environment.
+## Manual deployment the function app in the `dev` environment.

+Manual deployment is deprecated and has been superseded by the GitHub Actions workflow.
+The following is retained for reference only.

-It is assumed that this project is active in VSCode (the proejct has been opened via `Open Folder`), and that the user has logged into Azure with VSCode.
+It is assumed that this project is active in VSCode (the project has been opened via `Open Folder`), and that the user has logged into Azure with VSCode.
 * Navigate in `Azure Resources` to the `eeca-func-DWBI-evroam-listener-dev-aue` function app.
 * Right-click on `eeca-func-DWBI-evroam-listener-dev-aue`, and select "Deploy to Function App".
 * Agree to overwrite the existing deployment.